thegetty/terracottas/source/views/discussion/discussion-a.md

-century BC, Archytas—philosopher, mathematician, and statesman—was an ideal representative of the *bios pithagorikos*, in which “good music” inspired a political practice that strove for a wise economic equilibrium among the social classes, and in which philosophical reflection and political practice enjoyed an optimal synthesis.
+century BC, Archytas—philosopher, mathematician, and statesman—was an ideal representative of the *bios pithagorikos*, in which “good music” inspired a political practice that strove for a wise economic equilibrium among the social classes and in which philosophical reflection and political practice enjoyed an optimal synthesis.
 The idea of *apatheia*—which implies not the elimination of passions but rather their moderation through the practice of virtue—is present in the